 Management reviews the carrying amounts of items in the financial statements at each year end date to assess the need for revision or any possibility of impairment.
 Many items in the preparation of these financial statements require management's best estimate.
 Management determines these estimates based on assumptions that reflect the most probable set of economic conditions and planned courses of action.
-Items subject to management estimates include allowance for doubtful accounts.
+There are no significant estimates.